LIAAD/tieval/docs/logbook.rst

 TempEval2 French
 ----------------
-Added endpoints to each entity.
+Added offsets to each entity.

 Moved document creation time TIMEX3 out of the TEXT tag.